 But here’s where things get tricky.
 The more people use kambo, the greater the risk.
 The greater the risk, the greater the need to look into the safety of the practice.
 Before the health trend kicked in, kambo was limited to a relatively small population of people.
 As demand for kambo increases, so does the need to discern whether or not some people may be more vulnerable to harmful side effects than others.
 It’s also extremely important for people to vet their practitioners to ensure that they’re in safe hands.

-One of the most significant risks of kambo is one that few people expect: drinking too much water.
+Perhaps, one of the most significant risks of kambo is one that few people expect: drinking too much water.
 Drinking too much water can cause water intoxication—a.k.a. hyponatremia—which occurs when the body holds on to too much water relative to available electrolytes, like sodium.
 The central nervous system relies on electrolytes to function correctly.
 When too much water is on board, things go awry—muscle spasms, feelings of drunkenness, seizures, and even death are all possible consequences of water toxicity.

 Unknown Drug & Medical Interactions